roymanash16996-lab/terraform-aws-security-group/README.md

 #### region
 AWS region for deployment.
 If not specified, uses the provider's default region.

-#### vpc_name
+#### vpc_id
-Name of the VPC where the security group will be deployed.
+ID of the VPC where the security group will be deployed.
 If not provided, the default VPC is used.

-#### subnet_type
-Type of subnet for the instance.
-Options are 'public', 'private-with-nat', or 'private-isolated'.

-#### availability_zone
-Availability zone for the instance.
-Defaults to the first AZ of the selected VPC.
+Takes precedence over vpc_name-based lookups.

 #### tags
 Map of custom tags to assign to the security group and its rules.
 Useful for organization and cost allocation.